RubinoD1/JS-Random-Quiz/README.md

 - or, make an eveent listener for all 4 buttons seperatly.

 5. Add user feedback when selecting an answer
-- correct trigger
-- incorrect trigger
-- Possibly make a userFeedback function or include in answerCheck function
-- basic temp response would be to change the bg color for a timed period AND THEN call the quiz function for the next question.
-- celebration confetti?
+- Stick with just altering the bg color for 1 sec or add more fanfare?

 6. Style the HTML

 7. Remember to remove the extra HTML and CSS files.

 8. Make the README

+9. Fisher Yates shuffle js code comments clean up.
+- Double check comments throughout the repo -- cleanup / checkk for spelling mistakes

 -- General check list ---